kolenaIO/kolena/docs/metrics/contradiction-score.md

-# NLI Classification
+# Contradiction Score

-The [Cross-Encoder for Natural Language Inference](https://huggingface.co/cross-encoder/nli-deberta-v3-base) (NLI) is an text classification model that takes a pair of text and assigns a label: `'contradiction'`, `'entailment'` or `'neutral'`.
+The [Cross-Encoder for Natural Language Inference](https://huggingface.co/cross-encoder/nli-deberta-v3-base) (NLI) is a text classification model that takes a pair of text and assigns a label: `'contradiction'`, `'entailment'` or `'neutral'`.
+Additionally, it assigns a score, expected to range around `-10` to `10` for each label.
+The higher the score, the more confident the model is to assign that label.
+So, it assigns the label with the highest score.
 This is useful for hallucination detection, as factual consistency implies the absence of contradictions.
-For any label, the higher the score, the more confident the model is to assign that label.
-So, it chooses to assign the respective label having the highest score.

 ## Implementation Details